t-brangu/t-brangu.github.io/essays/finalproject.md

 The Solution:<br>**Manoa Lost & Found** would be a **digital platform for posting, searching, and aiding in the recovery of lost items** on the UH campus.
 Users will be able to create posts for their lost items, adding images, tagging potential lost-at-locations, as well as leaving their contact information.
 For users that have found lost items, they will also be able to create posts for items that they have found, including images, and will be prompted to return the item to official UH offices such as Campus Center.
 It connects finders and owners directly by UH authentication, organized item listings, improving lost-item recovery efficiency.
 <br>
 ## Approach
 For this app, we will create a campus-wide, unified way to **report, browse, and recover** lost items at UH Manoa.
-There are three roles: **Users** (students/staff) who can log in to report items they have lost and search/browse through found items; **Finders** (any logged-in user who posts a found item) who can create "found" listings and are guided to turn items in to offical UH collection points; and **Admins** (Campus Center/Library or designated staff) who can verify items, manage flags/duplicates, and mark items as **recovered**.
+There are three roles: **Users** (students/staff) who can log in to report items they have lost and search/browse through found items; **Finders** (any logged-in user who posts a found item) who can create "found" listings and are guided to turn items in to official UH collection points; and **Admins** (Campus Center/Library or designated staff) who can verify items, manage flags/duplicates, and mark items as **recovered**.

 The Manoa Lost and Found app will provide an easy-to-use directory of lost and found items reported across campus.
 In addition to organizing listings by **status** (Lost vs. Found) and **category** (Electronics, IDs, Books, Clothing, Misc), you can also organize and filter data by **location** (last seen/turned in), **date**, and **keywords** to speed matching.